SMVthe1st/greco-tsa-site/README.md

 # GRECO - PCHS TSA 2024, Webmaster

-WIP website for the TSA competition built using Next.js and Tailwind.
+Website for the TSA competition built using Next.js and Tailwind...
+First try @ Next, Tailwind, and Typescript; how'd I do?